Kükü: Kuku Necropolis

 Kuku Necropolis - the archaeological monument of the Bronze Age in the inside of the same named village in the Shahbuz district.
 During the construction was determined that the monument are the ancient tombs.
 At the result of the research, from the first grave was found a large monochrome painted jug and gray plates.
 In some places, has been found a thin layer of ash, while more depth were the large stones.
 According to the finding materials, the grave of the depth of 3 m (length 2.5 m), width of the part of the survived portion was 0.6 m.
 The second grave was completely destroyed.
 The length of the surviving portion is the 4 m, a width of 0.6 m.
 The animal bones were dispersed throughout the grave.
 Bronze spear tip and bronze pins were found from grave.
 From the analysis of samples of the material culture of the Kuku necropolis, it is assumed that the monument belongs to the end of the 3rd millennium BC – the beginning of the 2nd millennium BC.

 St. Nshan Monastery

 St. Nshan or Hazarabyurats Monastery was a ruinous Christian monastery located on the slope of a hill, approximately 700m north of the village.
-It was founded in the middle of the 13th century by Albanians and was completely erased between 2003 and 2009.
+It was founded in the middle of the 13th century by Armenians and was completely erased between 2003 and 2009.